 Classroom Science Posters

-Genesis Inc. offer an excellent poster that features the barn owl at the top of the Food Web, above the prey he normally consumes and a description of how they relate to the owl.
+Genesis Inc. offer an educational science poster that features the barn owl at the top of the Food Web, above the prey he normally consumes and a description of how they relate to the owl.
 This stunning poster shows students what the barn owl looks like and also reinforces the dynamics of the Food Web.
 Measuring 26" x 18" in size, the poster is printed on a heavy low-gloss (non-glare) paper.

 Another great addition to your science classroom would be our bone identification poster.
 It can be utilized during your owl pellet dissection.
 It also measures 26" x 18" and shows students the primary skeletal features of birds, shrews, moles, and other rodents.

-Creating a Science Poster From Your Results
+Creating Science Posters for Teachers from Your Results

 You could also simply have students make drawings of the many types of organisms living in barn owl pellets.
 Usually an unpreserved pellet will contain fungi, moths, and beetles, all in various stages of development.
 Remember, though, that our pellets are heat treated, so they won't contain these items.